hirnpfirsich/mitel_ommclient2/docs/manual/messages.rst

 are represented by :class:`mitel_ommclient2.messages.Request`, :class:`mitel_ommclient2.messages.Response`
 and events aren't supported yet.

-There are several subclasses for each messages type, but they are just just overlays to provide a conveinient interface to message content using attributes.
+There are several subclasses for each messages type, which provide a conveinient interface to message content using attributes.

-Each message provides three attributes that define the central interfaces:
+For each message you can access each field directly as class attributes.

-  * name
+There are two special attributes:
-  * attrs
+  * name: returns the message name
-  * childs
+  * childs: allowes you to access childs by the child name as class attributes

 Using messages
 --------------